 You may end up having a lot of boxes in your basement that nobody wants to buy.

 And here are a few facts regarding the MLMs:

-The majority of MLM companies have a very difficult compensation plan.
+The majority of MLM companies have very difficult compensation plans.

 They offer a video tutorial where they explain how a person can earn and climb the rankings, but often the compensation plan is so difficult to comprehend that even studying the 20 pages (of the comp. plan) PDF does not help.